finos/datahelix/docs/archive/developer/algorithmsAndDataStructures/StringGeneration.md

 # String Generation

-We use a Java library called [dk.brics.automaton](http://www.brics.dk/automaton/) to analyse regexes and generate valid (and invalid for [violation](../../user/alphaFeatures/DeliberateViolation.md)) strings based on them.
+We use a Java library called [dk.brics.automaton](http://www.brics.dk/automaton/) to analyse regexes and generate valid strings based on them.
 It works by representing the regex as a finite state machine.
 It might be worth reading about state machines for those who aren't familiar: [https://en.wikipedia.org/wiki/Finite-state_machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 Consider the following regex: `ABC[a-z]?(A|B)`.
 It would be represented by the following state machine:

 ![](../../user/images/finite-state-machine.svg)